 Life insurance premiums increase as you buy more coverage.
 Part of your buying decision will work with what fits into your budget.
 Term life is the cheapest option and it may be possible to get covered for just $20.
 Generally, the younger you are when you purchase life insurance, the better the deals are on premiums.

 A whole life policy allows you to build cash value that you can borrow against and it’s permanent as long as you keep up with the premiums.
 Term life policies, on the other hand, expire after a set period of time.
 The trade-off with whole life insurance, however, is that the premiums are usually much higher.
 So it’s a good idea to factor in the recurring cost versus the long-term value to determine which policy is the best fit for you.
 The important thing is to get sufficient coverage for you and your family, coverage that you can afford to pay for each month.

-Update: So many people reached out to us looking for tax and long-term financial planning help, we started our own matching service to help you find a financial advisor.
-The SmartAdvisor matching tool can help you find a person to work with to meet your needs.
+- If you have remaining questions, turn to a financial advisor.
+Life insurance is a key component of a financial plan and a financial advisor can help you determine how it factors into your full financial situation.
+A matching tool like SmartAsset’s can help you find a person to work with to meet your needs.
 First you’ll answer a series of questions about your situation and goals.
-Then the program will narrow down your options from thousands of advisors to three fiduciaries who suit your needs.
+Then the program will narrow down your options from thousands of advisors to up to three registered investment advisors who suit your needs.
 You can then read their profiles to learn more about them, interview them on the phone or in person and choose who to work with in the future.
 This allows you to find a good fit while the program does much of the hard work for you.